Community Handbook:Policies and Procedures

 Interpersonal Conflicts

-If residents are having a conflict, first discuss the problem with each other.
+If residents have a conflict, they should first discuss the problem directly with each other.
 Do not use passive-aggressive behavior in an attempt to resolve the conflict.
-Face-to-face, calm discussions are always the preferred route.
-If a resolution for the problem cannot be found, residents are encouraged to see their Resident Assistant (RA) to schedule a roommate mediation meeting.
-If the RA feels the problem is not resolved, a referral will be made to the Community Director (CD).
-If the problem cannot be resolved, Residential Living and Learning has the right to initiate a move for one or more parties or document through the RLL judicial system.
+Face-to-face, calm discussions are always the preferred approach.
+If a resolution cannot be reached, residents are encouraged to see their Resident Assistant (RA) to schedule a roommate mediation meeting.
+If the RA feels the issue remains unresolved, a referral will be made to the Community Director (CD).
+If the problem still cannot be resolved, Residential Living and Learning reserves the right to initiate a move for one or more parties or document the situation through the RLL judicial system.

 Meal Plans